The Charter of the French language and its regulations govern the consultation of English-language content.

-Presented by La Capitale Financial Group , Horizons has a vivid, fast-paced exposé of our city’s history and the roots of Québec’s identity, in addition to the highest and best views of Québec City.See more
+Created under the artistic direction of Olivier Dufour, Horizons has a vivid, fast-paced exposé of our city’s history and the roots of Québec’s identity, in addition to the highest and best views in the city of Québec.See more

-The Panoramic Visa gives you twelve months at the top of Québec City for only $30 (incl. taxes).
+The Panoramic Visa gives you twelve months at the top of the city of Québec for only $35 (including taxes).
 Treat yourself to a spectacular view as it shifts with the seasons.See more

 Use hashtag #parcourshorizons or geotag your Observatory pictures.